Best Online Reading Program for Struggling Readers at Home

 |---|---|---|---|

-If you want the clearest starting point for stronger structured support, begin with Grafari.
-If you want a more interactive reading platform, look at Brightzy.
-If your child mainly resists reading, Epic is the better first move.
+If you want the strongest overall starting point for an online reading program for struggling readers, begin with Grafari.
+If comprehension and guided support are the bigger issue, look closely at Brightzy.
+If your child mainly resists reading before it even starts, Epic is the smarter first move.

-Start with Grafari hereHow to choose the right online reading help for your child
+Start with Grafari hereHow to choose the right fit

 The best choice depends on the kind of reading struggle your child is facing.
-Picking the wrong type of help can waste time, waste money, and leave your child feeling more discouraged.
+Picking the wrong type of help can waste time, waste money, and make reading feel heavier than it already does.

 Choose Grafari if…

-- your child needs more structured literacy support at home
+- your child needs stronger literacy support overall

-- reading struggles overlap with spelling, writing, or dyslexia-type challenges
+- reading problems overlap with spelling or writing

 - you want something more guided and skills-focused